-The current popularity of combat sports like MMA and boxing here in the United States recently led me to start questioning other forms of martial arts throughout the globe.
-And upon doing some research, all of my findings kept sending me back to Africa; which isn’t the least bit surprising.
-So I wanted to share 5 forms of African martial arts that I found very interesting.
+The popularity of combat sports like MMA and boxing here in the United States recently led me to start questioning other forms of martial arts throughout the globe.
+And upon doing some research, all of my findings kept sending me back to Africa; which isn’t surprising.
+So I wanted to share different forms of African martial arts that I found interesting.

 Dambe, also known as Hausa Boxing, is popular in Nigeria, Niger, and Chad.
 It was historically practiced by Nigeria’s butcher caste groups (the men who handled the slaughtering of animals for the community) around harvest or festival time, and it was also considered a test of bravery, a rite of passage, and a preparation for war.
 Boxers fight with one hand; the hand that is covered is called the spear and the free hand is called a shield.

 Tahtib originates in North Africa and it dates back to Ancient Egypt or Kemet.
 It is a stick-fighting form of martial arts that was used to train Egyptian soldiers.
 According to Atlanta Black Star, “the fighters use four-foot sticks called Asa, Asaya, Assaya, or Nabboot while they performed to music.”

 Lutte Traditionnelle, or Traditional Wrestling, is commonly practiced in West Africa by way of Nigeria, Senegal, Niger, Burkina Faso, Togo, and The Gambia.
 This sport consists of two wrestlers who compete in a circular ring, and the goal is to get the opponent out of the ring.
 A fighter can also win by knocking down the other opponent.